port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/cloud-providers/aws/installations/multi_account.md

 :::tip
 The name of this role (not the ARN) is referenced as `integration_account` in this doc.

-If you need to read from the integration account you'll need to add CloudControl (cloudformation) and the resources permissions in this example it's S3 bucket permissions
+If you need to read from the `integration account`, you'll need to add CloudControl (cloudformation) and the resources permissions.
+In this example, we refer to the S3 bucket permissions
 :::

 <details>